Group of people surrounding a computer

 Solvent liquidations offer a clean closure with no hangover

-Winding up a solvent company through a MVL is the correct and formal procedure to finalise its affairs at the end of its life.
+Winding up a solvent company through an MVL is the correct and formal procedure to finalise its affairs at the end of its life.
 A MVL is optimal when a business has been sold and proceeds must be distributed to members.

 Other scenarios are when the company was set up for a specific project that’s now completed.
 Or when assets and entities need restructuring in corporate groups.
 Or simply that the entity has stopped trading.